DrCuis/Technical/MiscProgramming/BestPractices.md

     ifTrue: [ foo saveAsmodel ].
 ```

-The reasoning for this is because:
+The reasoning for this is:

 1. `#is:` looks like the forms `#isBag`, `#isDictionary`, etc.
    which test for the type of the receiving object.

 2. `#respondsTo:` and the `#isBag` are of the same form,
    they both receive a symbol and return true or false if
-   the object conforms in some way to the asked question
+   the object conforms in some way to the question asked
    in the argument.
 So they can be unified into `#is:`
    from that perspective.

 3. `#isBag`, etc. require an implementation returning false
-   high enough in the class hierarchy (for example, at Collection or at Object).
+   high enough in the class hierarchy (for example, at Collection or Object).
-   This those general, abstract classes should be unaware of specific knowledge
+   These general, abstract classes should be unaware of the specific knowledge
    of those down in the hierarchy.
 By default, `#is:` answers false to any unknown
-   value of the parameter.
+   parameter value.

 4. `#respondsTo:` goes up the class hierarchy when doing lookups,
    it looks into the selectors of the object, then goes up the class